dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/external-oauth.md

     external_oauth_any_role_mode = 'ENABLE'
     external_oauth_snowflake_user_mapping_attribute = 'login_name';
 ```

-In the Entra ID site:
+On the Entra ID site:

-1. From the Client ID app in Entra ID click **Endpoints** and open the **Federation metadata document** in a new tab.
+1. From the Client ID app in Entra ID, click **Endpoints** and open the **Federation metadata document** in a new tab.
     - The **entity ID** on this page maps to the `external_oauth_issuer` field in the Snowflake config.
 2. Back on the list of endpoints, open the **OpenID Connect metadata document** in a new tab.
     - The **jwks_uri** field maps to the `external_oauth_jws_keys_url` field in Snowflake.
 3. Navigate to the resource server in previous steps.
     - The **Application ID URI** maps to teh `external_oauth_audience_list` field in Snowflake.
 4. Run the configurations.
-Be sure the admin who created the Microsoft apps is also a user in Snowflake or the configuration will fail.
+Be sure the admin who created the Microsoft apps is also a user in Snowflake, or the configuration will fail.

 ### 4. Configuring the integration in dbt Cloud

 1. Navigate back to the dbt Cloud **Account settings** —> **Integrations** page you were on at the beginning.
 It’s time to start filling out all of the fields.
-There will be some back-and-forth here between the Entra ID account and dbt Cloud.
+There will be some back-and-forth between the Entra ID account and dbt Cloud.
-2. `Integration name`: Give the integration a descriptive name that includes identifying information about the Okta environment so future users won’t have to guess where it belongs.
+2. `Integration name`: Give the integration a descriptive name that includes identifying information about the Entra ID environment so future users won’t have to guess where it belongs.
 3. `Client secrets`: These are found in the Client ID from the **Certificates and secrets** page. `Value` is the `Client secret` .
-Note that it only appears when it is created; if you come back later it will be hidden and you will have to recreate the secret.
+Note that it only appears when created; if you return later, it will be hidden, and you must recreate the secret.
-4. `Client ID`: On the overview page for the  client ID app, copy the `Application (client) ID`.
+4. `Client ID`: Copy the’ Application (client) ID’ on the overview page for the client ID app.
 5. `Authorization URL` and `Token URL`: From the client ID app, open the `Endpoints` tab.
-The `Oauth 2.0 auhtorization endpoint (v2)` and `Oauth 2.0 token endpoint (v2)` fields map to these. *You must use the v2 authorization endpoint.
-Do not use V1.* You can use either version of the token endpoint.
+The `Oauth 2.0 authorization endpoint (v2)` and `Oauth 2.0 token endpoint (v2)` fields map to these. *You must use v2 of the `Oauth 2.0 authorization endpoint`.
+Do not use V1.* You can use either version of the `Oauth 2.0 token endpoint`.
-6. `Application ID URI`: From the **Overview** screen of the resource server, copy the `Application ID URI` field.
+6. `Application ID URI`: Copy the `Application ID URI` field from the resource server’s Overview screen.